-Peace ships and ships from Hell.
-Lest we forget those poor souls from concentration camps and Allied POWs
+Peace ships and those from Hell.
+We should never forget those poor souls from concentration camps and Allied POWs

 In this article we are going to take a look at both the Great War and Second World War starting with a humanitarian chartered ship used in an attempt to influence an armistice to those used to rescue innocent victims of war or transport prisoners and slave labour.
 At the same time, where known, we will look at some of the individuals concerned to see what motivated them.
 Regrettably many of the refugee ships sank, with huge loss of life, either by accident or deliberately and many, particularly in the Pacific zone, were known as “hell ships” transporting allied prisoners of war and slave labour under the most appalling unimaginable conditions.